CW-Codewalnut/voice-ai-tool/README.md

     ```

 2.  **Run the Setup Script**
-    This command will install all dependencies, copy the example `.env` files, and run the initial database migration & seed the DB with a sample system settings.
+    This command will install all dependencies, copy the example `.env` files if missing (it will NOT overwrite existing ones), and run the initial database migration & seed the DB with a sample system settings.

     ```bash
     bun setup